Sign up for the Starts With a Bang newsletter

 In 2019/2020, Betelgeuse dimmed severely in a notable astronomical event.

 The nebula of expelled matter created around Betelgeuse, which, for scale, is shown in the interior red circle.
 This structure, resembling flames emanating from the star, forms because the behemoth is shedding its material into space.
 The extended emissions go beyond the equivalent of Neptune’s orbit around the Sun.
-Betelgeuse alone has about a 1-in-4,000 chance of having already died.
+Statistically, there’s around a 1-in-4000 chance that Betelgeuse has already exploded, and we’re just awaiting the arrival of its light.

 Credit : ESO/P. Kervella/M. Montargès et al.; Acknowledgement: Eric Pantin